 Spending extra hours away from home means additional expenses.
 You could be at home enjoying a meal, but instead, you're in an airport terminal because an airline overbooked your flight.

 It's only fair that the airline picks up your meal tab if the delay is at least two hours.
 Most agents will offer a voucher that is accepted readily in the airport restaurants.
-Some withhold this offer unless they're asked for it.
-Always ask.
+Some withhold this offer unless they're asked for it, so make sure you ask.

 Keep your expectations reasonable.
-This will not be a multi-course lobster dinner in a five-star restaurant.
+This will not be a multi-course lobster dinner served in a five-star restaurant.
 The voucher is normally priced to coincide with the average cost of a meal at the airport.

 Another courtesy worth seeking is a seat in the airline club lounge.
 These places are far more comfortable than sitting in a terminal.
 If you'll be spending hours waiting for your flight, the seating is better, and you'll find complimentary snacks, newspapers, and television options.